Kevin-Lago/java-guide/4-advanced_java/0-annotations/README.md

 - [@Documented](https://docs.oracle.com/javase/8/docs/api/java/lang/annotation/Documented.html)

-    - Informs the user that the annotated annotation is to be documented by javadoc and similar tools.
+    - Indicates that the annotated annotation is to be documented by javadoc and similar tools.

 ```java
 @Documented